eden-max-stack/Automation-using-Google-Calendar-API/README.md

 I have plans on making it a useful project in the future, and hence will keep making contributions.

 I personally found [this video](https://www.youtube.com/watch?v=B2E82UPUnOY&t=1029s) helpful.

+Navigate to master branch to check all commits and the folder structure.